-The audit has involved the review of several reports prepared by Parsons Brinckerhoff (PB), as summarised in Table 1 and subsequent information obtained by the Auditor.
-Auditor review comments and a checklist of compliance with the NSW DECCW Guidelines for Consultants Reporting on Contaminated Sites (DECCW 1997) are provided in Appendix A. In response to the Auditor comments, PB provided updated versions of each report until it met with the Auditors approval.
-The SAR should be read in conjunction with these reports as prompted.
+The audit has involved the review of several reports prepared by Parsons Brinckerhoff (PB) and WSP Environmental (WSP), as listed in Table 1 and subsequent information obtained by the Auditor.
+Auditor review comments and a checklist of compliance with the NSW OEH Guidelines for Consultants Reporting on Contaminated Sites (DECCW 1997) are provided in Appendix A. In response to the Auditor comments, PB provided updated versions of each report until it met with the Auditor's approval.
+This SAR should be read in conjunction with these reports as prompted.

-The Audit has been completed as a statutory Audit under S52 of the Contaminated land Management Act 1997, and in accordance with the Department of Environment, Climate Change and Water (DECCW) Guidelines for the NSW Site Auditor Scheme (2nd Edition) (DECCW 2006).
+The Audit has been completed as a statutory Audit under S52 of the Contaminated Land Management Act 1997, and in accordance with the OEH Guidelines for the NSW Site Auditor Scheme (2nd Edition) (DECCW 2006).